Diffuse astrocytoma IDH mutant

 - p53 Equivocal

 FISH For Chromosome 1p/19q Deletion: No 1p/19q loss detected.

 FINAL DIAGNOSIS: Diffuse astrocytoma, IDH-1 mutant (WHO Grade II).

-This case is typical of the entity previously known as protoplasmic astrocytoma, which is no longer recognised as a distinct entity in the current (2016) WHO classification of CNS tumours.
-This is a shame as it is a recognizable tumour and is probably highly predictive of intact 1p19q status.
+This case is typical of the entity previously known as protoplasmic astrocytoma, which is no longer recognized as a distinct entity in the current (2016) WHO classification of CNS tumors.
+This is a shame as it is a recognizable tumor and is probably highly predictive of intact 1p19q status.